 The Gadsden Flag has been endlessly reinterpreted, modified, parodied, and generally played with, as the following examples show.
 The design violates a number of basic principles of good flag design, but its ability to capture the imagination and spur creativity shows it to have become a very effective flag nevertheless.
 Amplifications: Specific "rights": Porcupines: Simplifications: Parodies:… Continue reading Gadsdenoids

 Yesterday we asked: Who designed the Gadsden Flag?
 And just as we can't be certain of the designer, neither do we know what the original flag actually looked like.
 Nevertheless, the flag marketplace, and cyberspace, has converged on, basically, a single design.
-(This suggests a common origin, but we couldn't pin it down to an artist, enterprise, and date.)
-Isn’t it interesting that for a flag whose original design is only vaguely known we’ve ended up with a fairly detailed shared conventional image?
+(This suggests a common origin, but we couldn't pin it down to an artist, enterprise,… Continue reading What Does a Gadsden Flag Look Like?